r3w0p/Coursera_Capstone/data/report.rst

 To solve this task, we need to understand what venues are already in Bournemouth, so that we can analyse them and decide on the best area in which to open our own shop.
-We will use the `venue recommendation API<https://developer.foursquare.com/docs/api/venues/explore>`_ by Foursquare to gain insight into the recommended venues in Bournemouth.
+We will use the venue recommendation API [expl]_ by Foursquare to gain insight into the recommended venues in Bournemouth.
 We will then categorize these venues into six high-level groups:
 Drink, Entertainment, Food, Hotel, Shopping, and Transport.